 - Extra sturdy and supportive

 - Have to be cleaned and maintained often

 Ariat Rambler Leather Sole Western Boot – Best Cowboy Boot

 If you need a good pair of western boots for a country bar, Ariat manufactures a ton of them.
 The Rambler is an excellent cowboy boot that features an ATS insole with a fantastic feel and high level of comfort, and they’re surprisingly grippy for cowboy boots.
 It’s also considered to be one of Ariat’s most comfortable boots.

 All Things Considered

-There you have it, the nine most comfortable shoes for bartenders.
+There you have it, the nine of the best shoes for bartenders.
 Bartenders need to find the right pair of shoes.
-It could make the difference between a terrible night and a comfortable, fun working environment.
-It all starts with keeping your feet comfortable.
-When they’re comfy, so are you.
+It could distinguish between a terrible night and a comfortable, fun working environment.
+It all starts with the right shoes and keeping your feet comfortable.
+When they’re comfy and keep your feet cool, so are you.